MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/offline-conversion.md

 To set up offine conversion tracking, create an [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md).
 If you set the *CountType* of the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) to *All*, then all offline conversions for the same *MicrosoftClickId* with different conversion times will be added cumulatively.
 If you set the *CountType* of the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) to *Unique*, then only the first conversion that happens after an ad click will be counted.
 Duplicate offline conversions with the same *MicrosoftClickId* and *ConversionTime* will be ignored.
 In other words only the first offline conversion for a given *MicrosoftClickId* and *ConversionTime* will be counted.

+> [!IMPORTANT]
-After the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) is set up, wait two hours and then send Microsoft Advertising the offline conversion data.
+> After the After the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) is set up, wait two hours and then send Microsoft Advertising the [OfflineConversion](../campaign-management-service/offlineconversion.md) data via the [ApplyOfflineConversions](../campaign-management-service/applyofflineconversions.md) operation.
 It can take up to five hours to view conversion data in the Microsoft Advertising reporting.
-For more information, see [Tracking offline conversions](https://help.ads.microsoft.com/#apex/3/en/56852/2).
+>
+> As a best practice after an ad click you should wait an hour before uploading offline conversions.

 > [!NOTE]
 > Although you can upload offline conversions in sandbox for functional testing, the offline conversion data will not be attributed in sandbox performance reporting data.